redhat-cop/cloud.aws_ops/roles/ec2_instance_create/README.md

 ### Example:

-Here’s an example of how to use the role in a playbook.
+Here's an example of how to use the role in a playbook.

 ```yaml
 ---